Mallory McMorrow: National politics

 On August 19, 2024, McMorrow delivered a speech at the Democratic National Convention and brought out a giant copy of the roughly 900-page Project 2025.
-It became one of the Democratic Party's most consistent tools against the campaign of Donald Trump and she said, "They went ahead and wrote down all the extreme things that Trump wants to do in the next four years".
-She gave her support to Kamala Harris for president.
-McMorrow's debut book, Hate Won't Win: Find Your Power and Leave This Place Better Than We Found It, was published by Hachette Book Group on March 25, 2025.
+Democrats had made the Heritage Foundation-led policy project a recurring line of attack against Donald Trump during the campaign, while Trump said the project was not connected to his campaign.
+McMorrow said, "They went ahead and wrote down all the extreme things that Donald Trump wants to do in the next four years", and gave her support to Kamala Harris for president.
+McMorrow's debut book, Hate Won't Win: Find Your Power and Leave This Place Better Than You Found It, was published by Grand Central Publishing on March 25, 2025.

 While expressing respect for Democratic Party leaders, McMorrow privately wrote to Joe Biden in July 2024 urging him to step down from the ticket and expressed the need for new leadership in the party in March 2025.